Wasserstein Distortion: Unifying Fidelity and Realism: Discussion

-We have considered image generation as a proof of concept.
-The application of Wasserstein distortion to compression is natural and as yet unexplored.
+The application of Wasserstein distortion to compression is natural and largely unexplored (but see~\cite{qiu2024lowrate}).
 Practical image compressors optimized for Wasserstein distortion could encode statistics over pooling regions that vary in size depending on the distance from the salient parts of the image.
 Note that this approach would be distinct from only encoding high-saliency regions and using a generative model optimized for ensemble realism to ``fill in'' the remainder.
 The latter approach would rely on knowledge of the conditional distribution given the encoding rather than the local image statistics.
 As such, it would be allowed to deviate more significantly from the source image, so long as low-saliency regions that it creates are contextually plausible.
-It would also abruptly toggle from a focus on fidelity to a focus on realism as one moves away from high saliency areas.
-Theoretical characterizations of optimal compression schemes under Wasserstein distortion, along the lines of the rate-distortion-perception function~\citep{blau2019rethinking,theis2021coding,zhang2021universal,chen2022rate,wagner2022rate,hamdi2023rate}, are also of interest.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 The authors wish to thank Eirikur Agustsson for calling their attention to \cite{heitz2021wasserstein}.
-The first two authors were supported by the US National Science Foundation under grant CCF-2306278 and a gift from Google.